 - The Refugee and Immigrant Center for Education and Legal Services (RAICES) – This organization is based in Texas and gives direct legal support to immigrants.
 Your donation will help pay bonds so that parents can be released from ICE custody and reunite with their children.

 - Flights for Families – A Families Belong Together fundraising effort to raise money to fund travel costs, from flights to hotels and necessary personal items like soap and toothbrushes.
 Every cent will go to these travel costs for families, to support volunteers who are traveling with them for safety, or to commissary accounts that allow families who are still separated to call each other.
-If there is anything left after all of that, it will be donated to the Families Belong Together campaign, which is fighting to reunify families and end family separation.
+If there is anything left after all of that, it will be donated to the Families Belong Together Fund to be distributed more widely to immigrants in need at the border.

 - Kids at The Border ActBlue Fund – donate to 8 organizations working to protect kids separated from their families: Human Rights First, We Belong Together, Asylum Seeker Advocacy Project, Women’s Refugee Commission, American Civil Liberties Union (ACLU), United We Dream Action, La Union Del Pueblo Entero, and Kids in Need of Defense (KIND)